aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2026-02-13 {#2026-02-13}

 We installed the `nodestatus` command.
-This allows to check node usage.
+This allows you to check the availability status of compute nodes (number of available nodes).

 ## 2026-02-10 {#2026-02-10}